1,099 kms (one way)

 Atherton Tablelands to Cairns

 Your journey along the Savannah Way might have come to an end but that doesn’t mean the fun stops.
 Tropical North Queensland is the gateway to the Great Barrier Reef and Cairns is the launch-pad to hundreds of ways to experience it.
 There are plenty of caravan parks between Cairns and Palm Cove or book into any of the great hotels in the Cairns CBD.
-Day tours to the reef or Green or Fitzroy Islands depart within walking distance from most major hotels.
+Day tours to the reef or Green Island or Fitzroy Island depart within walking distance from most major hotels.
 If you’re staying over the weekend, make a beeline to Rusty’s Market, where regional fresh produce can be picked up by the boxload.
 There’s also an exceptional number of restaurants and cafes to choose from, many with Esplanade or water-front locations.